brocaar/chirpstack-network-server/docs/configuration.md

 * verify-ca - Always SSL (verify that the certificate presented by the server was signed by a trusted CA)
 * verify-full - Always SSL (verify that the certification presented by the server was signed by a trusted CA and the server host name matches the one in the certificate)

+## Gateway statistics

+Gateway statistics are aggregated on the intervals configured by the `--gw-stats-aggregation-intervals` config flag.
+Note that LoRa App Server expects at least `minute`, `day` and `hour` in order to show the graphs.

+In order to make sure that aggregation is working correctly, please make sure to set the correct timezone using the `--timezone` flag.
+If this flag is not set, it will fallback on the timezone of your database.